Why CPVC Plumbing Pipe for Confined Areas?

 The best types of plumbing pipes?

-FlowGuard CPVC pipe has superior tensile strength, with less potential for thermal expansion than copper pipes.
+FlowGuard CPVC pipe has superior tensile strength, with less potential for thermal expansion than PPR and other plastic pipes.

 Reach more areas and make the most of smarter, more efficient routing, even with pipes of smaller diameter.
-Select the pipe size that is right for you and make the most of hidden spaces, creating a more satisfying end result for your customers and a less costly material bill.
+Select the pipe size that is right for you and make the most of hidden spaces, creating a more satisfying end result for your customers.

 Preparing your plumbing pipes

-Flexibility when working with the right types of plumbing pipes can start before your team is even on site.
+Flexibility when working with the right types of plumbing pipes can start before you're even on site.
 Prefabricated sections of pipework with FlowGuard CPVC can greatly reduce the amount of difficult assembly required in hard to reach spaces, or in small residences where the luxury of space is not available.

 Equipment used for installation

-In the case of installing with PPR and other types of pipe, heating the pipe seam evenly all the way round is essential, whereas CPVC doesn't require heat welding equipment at all.
-Prevent dragging heavy equipment into confined areas causing more disturbances, wasting unnecessary time, energy and equipment costs.
+In the case of installing with PPR and other types of pipes, heating the pipe seam evenly all the way round is essential, whereas CPVC doesn't require heat welding equipment at all.
+Prevent dragging heavy equipment into confined areas causing more disturbances, wasting unnecessary time and energy.